quicwg/base-drafts/draft-ietf-quic-http.md

 If the stream header indicates a stream type that is not supported by the recipient, the remainder of the stream cannot be consumed as the semantics are unknown.
-Recipients of unknown stream types MAY abort reading of the stream with an error code of H3_STREAM_CREATION_ERROR or a reserved error code ({{http-error-codes}}), but MUST NOT consider such streams to be a connection error of any kind.
+Recipients of unknown stream types MUST either abort reading of the stream or discard incoming data without further processing.
+If reading is aborted, the recipient SHOULD use the H3_STREAM_CREATION_ERROR error code or a reserved error code ({{http-error-codes}}).
+The recipient MUST NOT consider unknown stream types to be a connection error of any kind.

 Implementations MAY send stream types before knowing whether the peer supports them.
 However, stream types that could modify the state or semantics of